 Gratitude Journaling Prompts

-Sometimes it can be helpful (and fun) to use gratitude prompts.
+Sometimes it can be helpful (and fun) to use gratitude journal prompts.
 Some days are just harder than others, and you could use some help.
 Journaling prompts can also spark gratitude on other topics.
 Here are just a few to get you started:

 What is a cherished childhood memory?
 What friend are you most grateful for, and why?